Spondyloepiphyseal Dysplasia Congenita

 What is spondyloepiphyseal dysplasia congenita?

-Spondyloepiphyseal dysplasia congenital is a disorder present at birth that causes dwarfism, among other complications.
+Spondyloepiphyseal dysplasia congenita is a disorder present at birth that causes dwarfism, among other complications.
 Along with skeletal problems, it can cause difficulties with hearing and vision.

 What causes spondyloepiphyseal dysplasia congenita?